baseboxorg/jeffskinnerbox.github.io/content/ideas/amazon-echo-and-alexa.md

 switch to David's profile" and it will switch to the profile you just named.

 ## How to get the Amazon Echo to repeat an answer
-If you didn' hear the answer to your question quickly enough, Alexa is happy to repeat it.
+If you didn't hear the answer to your question quickly enough, Alexa is happy to repeat it.
 Simply say "Alexa, can you repeat that?" and it will.